 - Import the Arc Axis Setup by hitting the menu icon

 and then selecting Import-->Arc Axis Setup (arcx)

-- Start with importing ST4 Dana Dolly and Fz.arcx When correctly imported your ARC MOTION CONTROL window will look similar to this.
+- Select and import the recently downloaded ARCX file Spectrum ST4 with XXXXXX.arcx.
+When correctly imported your ARC MOTION CONTROL window will look similar to this.

-- Use the Jog buttons (white arrows) to move the head around and ensure connectivity.
+- Make sure you are connected and then use the Jog buttons (white arrows) to move the head around and ensure connectivity.